-ERINHA-ASIBL (European Research Infrastructure on Highly Pathogenic Agents) is a pan-European Research Infrastructure dedicated to the study of High-consequence pathogens of Risk Group 4 (RG4).
-As a distributed Research infrastructure, it brings together leading European Bio-Safety Level 4 (BSL4) facilities and national research institutes with longstanding experience of research in this field.
+It brings together leading European Bio-Safety Level 4 and complementary (e.g. BSL3) facilities with longstanding experience of public health research in the field of highly infectious diseases.
 Such a coordinated approach is vital in a context marked by frequent globalization of infectious diseases with high risk for public health, society and economy.